Lawyers in Will County for Victims Who Have Suffered Severe Injuries

 Quantifying future needs requires the development of a comprehensive Life Care Plan by certified specialists who:

-- Evaluate all aspects of the victim’s medical and functional status
+- Evaluate all aspects of the victim’s medical and functional status.

-- Project future medical needs, equipment, and care requirements
+- Project future medical needs, equipment, and care requirements based on accepted medical protocols for the specific injury (e.g., spinal cord injury, amputation, burn injury).

-- Calculate lifetime expenses considering medical inflation
+- Calculate lifetime expenses considering medical inflation.

-- Provide expert testimony regarding these projections
+- Provide formal testimony regarding these projections in court.

 These detailed documents become crucial evidence in catastrophic injury litigation, providing juries with a concrete understanding of the enormous financial burden these injuries create.